Creative-sayantan/Music_player_using-Python/README.md

 # [MusicPlayer]

-Simple Basic Player implemented in Python using Tkinter &amp; Pygame Library , Os Library And Fnmatch Library Read full Code Step by step and build Your music player.
+Simple Basic Player implemented in Python using Tkinter &amp; Pygame Library , Os Library And Fnmatch Library Read full Code Step by step and build Your Own music player.

 Instructions
 --------------